AriFordsham/GHCWiki/working-conventions.md

 ## Committing changes

-If you have commit permission (pretty easy to get, just demonstrate your competence by sending us a patch or two first), then you can use `darcs push` to commit changes directly to the main repository.
+If you have permission to push patches directly to the repository (pretty easy to get, just demonstrate your competence by sending us a patch or two first), then you can use `darcs push`:

 ```wiki
   $ darcs push <account>@darcs.haskell.org:/home/darcs/ghc